 Wrong Teachers - or a Wrong Classroom

 O.K., knowing enough about people's natural suggestibility to understand their falling for someone's suggestible influence, we can even accept it as a temporary thing.
-We all tend to "believe", let's say in an advertised product - but then we promptly "snap out of it" and go for something else.
+We all tend to "believe", let's say in an advertised product---but then we promptly "snap out of it" and go for something else that sounds more convincing.

 But why in the world did we need a belief which we were not intending to follow?
 You see, I don't get it.
 Does the whole history of wars and brutalities look to you like people have been following "The Word" about love, compassion, tolerance, support, absence of greed, lies, pretenses...and so on?

 Indeed, why did we choose to keep a system of ideas if that was all going to be just a cultural pastime, something to celebrate and break the monotony of collective life?
 Was it all meant to be an entertainment Halloween-style?
-If not, why doesn't this world look better?
+If not, why doesn't this world look better after millennia of ?

 For instance, it's easy for me to picture those heads of corporations that are polluting our air, water, and soil taking their families to church.
-Can you?
+Can't you?
 So, are they doing it "in the name of love for the mankind?"
-Or take all those heads of states who issue an order for an attack on a country, killing an untold number of civilians - why do they call themselves "religious"?
+Or take all those heads of states who issue an order for an attack on a country, killing an untold number of civilians---why do they call themselves "religious"?

 Every now and then I get to see people frowning when I ask these questions.
 Some say that I am "against" their faith.
 No, I am not.
 I simply don't understand why bother having a faith and not follow its tenets.

-Whether teachers were wrong by expecting too much from imperfect humans - or the students were wrong by intellectually "biting more than they could chew" - I don't know, but something simply doesn't add up there.
+Whether holy teachers were wrong by expecting too much from imperfect humans---or the students were wrong by intellectually "biting more than they could chew"---I don't know, but something simply doesn't add up there.

 What's a Life without Sugar!

-Just off hand, and maybe a little inspired by my current giving up sugar and wheat - let's say that a modern messiah of these days tries to brainwash everyone into believing that sugar is an "evil" behind most of our suffering, spiritual, mental, and physical.
-Here, I already got myself brainwashed - but with a whole bunch of logical information from "holy books" of biochemistry.
+There are so many things about our customary ways that simply don't hold water that it doesn't even matter in which order I mention them.
+So, just off hand---and maybe a little inspired by my current giving up sugar and wheat---let's say that a modern messiah of these days tries to brainwash everyone into believing that sugar is an "evil" behind most of our suffering, spiritual, mental, and physical.
+Here, I already got myself brainwashed---but with a whole bunch of logical information from "holy books" of biochemistry.

 Now, that would be one real, tangible "evil", not one of those spooks from holy books that no one has yet seen except in their nightmares, hallucinations, or in a Hollywood movie.
 O.K., just like it is the case with any other holy book, this one would not be followed.

-Anyway, that was just one example of a possible historical change that could happen if we ever chose to implement a concrete and useful system of beliefs that might even stop those wars, that arrogance and animousity among people - without a bunch of chemicals that make our brains and stress hormones go ballistic.
+Anyway, that was just one example of a possible historical change that could happen if we ever chose to implement a concrete and useful belief that might even stop those wars, that arrogance and intolerance among people---without a bunch of chemicals that make our brains and stress hormones go ballistic.

 Indeed, why don't we all smarten up and start a new religion of being more pragmatic.
 I mean, focused on "what works", because the old religions obviously haven't produced those results prescribed in their holy books.
-People could still keep those parts that look like a manual for decent behavior, but maybe they should go beyond it - so that their gods would finally start smiling at them from high above.
+People could still keep those parts that look like a manual for decent behavior, say Ten Commandments, but maybe they should go beyond it---so that their gods would finally start smiling at them from high above.